prashantpro/nvim/README.md

-# Neovim config (Text Editor to Power Editor to IDE level)
+# Neovim config (Minimal editor to Power Editor to IDE level)

 After referring to multiple docs, articles, example configs, and videos, I have finally settled on a Neovim configuration that is perfect—for my needs.
 This repo serves as a reference of how one could configure and setup Neovim, for that **lightweight yet productive IDE** most of us keep searching for.